AdamYounes/hello-arduino/README.md

 # Hello Arduino

 This project is about controlling traffic lights with a sound detector.
+Using an Arduino to control and power the equipment attached to a breadboard allows the sound meter to detect sound and respond to you with the traffic lights starting to switch from red, yellow, green, off and then repeats the process as soon as it detects a sound.

 ## Equipment